Mr-Un1k0d3r/DKMC/README.md

 # Don't Kill My Cat (DKMC)
 Tool that generate obfuscated shellcode that is stored inside of polyglot images.
 The image is 100% valid and also 100% valid shellcode.
 The idea is too avoid sandbox analysis since it's a simple "legit" image.
 For now the tool rely on PowerShell the execute the final shellcode payload.

+Presentation on how it works internally can be found here: https://github.com/Mr-Un1k0d3r/DKMC/blob/master/DKMC%20presentation%202017.pdf

 # Basic Flow
 * Generate shellcode (meterpreter / Beacon)
 * Embed the obfuscated shellcode inside the image